D7EAD/liboai/documentation/chat/conversation/README.md

 ```

 <h3>Import Conversation</h3>
 <p>Imports a conversation from a JSON string.
 This method imports a conversation from a JSON string.
-The JSON string should be the JSON string returned from a call to Export().
+The JSON string should be the JSON string returned from a call to <code>Export()</code>.
 Returns a boolean indicating success.</p>

 ```cpp
 bool Import() const & noexcept(false);
 ```

 <h3>Append Stream Data</h3>
 <p>Appends stream data (SSEs) from streamed methods.
 This method updates the conversation given a token from a streamed method.
-This method should be used when using streamed methods such as `ChatCompletion::create` or `create_async` with a callback supplied.
+This method should be used when using streamed methods such as <code>ChatCompletion::create</code> or <code>create_async</code> with a callback supplied.
 This function should be called from within the stream's callback function receiving the SSEs.
 Returns a boolean indicating data appending success.</p>

 ```cpp
 bool AppendStreamData(std::string data) & noexcept(false);